CS50: Week 4 - Memory

 - In the case of strings, however, one cannot compare two strings using the

-operator. - Utilizing the
+==operator. - Utilizing the

-operator in an attempt to compare strings will attempt to compare the memory locations of the strings instead of the characters therein.
-Accordingly, we recommended the use ofstrcmp
+==operator in an attempt to compare strings will attempt to compare the memory locations of the strings instead of the characters therein.
+Accordingly, we recommended the use ofstrcmp. - To illustrate this, modify your code as follows:

 #include <cs50.h>